jmhertlein/reflective/README.md

 While the framework can do a lot of args-count-checking, sender-type (console/player) checking, and permissions checking for you, you are of course free to ignore them and do your own checks.

+Reflective can also handle multiple permission nodes per command.
+If permNode="node.one node.two node.three" then if a user has node.one OR node.two OR node.three, then they will be able to run the command.

 # Bugs

 Open an issue here on GitHub.